kompics/docs/tutorial/testing/basics/basics.rst

 The framework executes an instance of the CUT, observing the events that actually occur at runtime and matching them against the next expected event according to the test case.
 If a match is unsuccessful then the test case fails immediately.
 Kompics allows you to test your component either in a realistic environment, complete isolation and anywhere in between.
-A test case may also inject events into the environment or inspect the internal state of the CUT at desired points within its execution.
+A test case may also inject events into the environment.

 The ``TestContext`` class implements the DSL for writing test cases in this manner.